phantomsound/TooFunnyProductions/backend/docs/local-postgres-migration-guide.md

 5. Record any path translation logic in `backend/docs/data/002_update_media_paths.sql`.

 ## 9. Post-migration validation
-1. Run SQL scripts under `backend/docs/tests` to confirm row counts and data integrity.
+1. Run `psql --set ON_ERROR_STOP=on --dbname "postgresql://postgres:<password>@localhost:5432/toofunny_media" --file backend/docs/tests/002_compare_supabase_fdw.sql` to link the local database back to Supabase via FDW and diff the authoritative tables.
+Investigate any non-zero `row_diff`, `DIFFERS` hashes, or rows returned by the optional `EXCEPT` queries before proceeding.
+When you finish reviewing the output, execute the teardown statements at the bottom of the script to drop the temporary foreign schema/server.
+2. If the comparison script flags lingering `supabase.co` URLs, rerun the migration orchestrator (`node scripts\migrate-supabase.js`) and accept the rewrite step, or manually execute the generated `rewrite.sql` file to replace the old host with your local media path.
-2. Spot check critical workflows in the application (upload, playback, metadata editing).
+3. Spot check critical workflows in the application (upload, playback, metadata editing).
-3. Ensure media files open correctly from the local path and that thumbnails/previews generate as expected.
+4. Ensure media files open correctly from the local path and that thumbnails/previews generate as expected.
-4. Keep Supabase and local databases in sync by re-running exports for any new schema changes.
+5. Keep Supabase and local databases in sync by re-running exports for any new schema changes until the cutover is complete.

 ## 10. Maintenance tips
 * Schedule periodic `pg_dump` backups of the local database to a second drive or cloud storage.